Bachelor's Degree in Computer Science

 Through our world-class research in software systems, and our innovative and high-quality undergraduate, graduate and Ph.D. educational programs, we strive to be a national and world leader in developing new information technologies and educating the next generation of IT professionals and researchers.

-Program educational objectives are broad statements that describe the career and professional accomplishments that the program is preparing graduates to achieve.
-These are the professional accomplishments that students are expected to have achieved three years after graduation.
+This mission guides the program’s educational objectives, describing the career and professional accomplishments that the program is preparing graduates to achieve.
+These are the professional accomplishments that students are expected to have achieved three years after graduation:

-The Computer Science program is accredited by the Computing Accreditation Commission (CAC) of ABET, https://www.abet.org.
+The Bachelor of Science program in Computer Science is accredited by the Computing Accreditation Commission (CAC) of the Accreditation Board for Engineering and Technology (ABET), https://www.abet.org.

 The computer science bachelor’s program develops in-demand knowledge and skills to put you on track for career success.
 Career opportunities include: